modrinth/docs/docs/details/contributing.md

 - Run `pnpm run fix` to address any fixable issues automatically.
 - Run `cargo check` to validate Rust-related code.

-### daedalus (metadata host), minos (authentication provider), and ariadne (analytics system)

-These Rust programs are still in early development.
-Before attempting to contribute, ask for info in Discord.

 ### minotaur (Gradle plugin)

 [Minotaur](https://github.com/modrinth/minotaur) is the Gradle plugin used to automatically publish artifacts to Modrinth.
 To run your copy of the plugin in a project, publish it to your local Maven with `./gradlew publishToMavenLocal` and add `mavenLocal()` to your buildscript.